Akzuu/lakka/README.md

 - Possibility to manipulate the data seen on screen live
 - Add multiple users to same streaming session so that there can be multiple stream "editors"
 - Possibility to create a custom overlays instead of fixed ones

+## Possible features

+- Crawl kyykkaliiga.fi (and other leagues?) to automatically get all the available matches and let streamer pick streamed matches from there
+- Stream annoucement channel (Match X vs. Y starting at 18:00!
+Stream link: ...)